-No matter where you are in your wellness journey, you’ll find breakout sessions and resources that meet your needs.
-You can learn how to be more mindful and resilient, cultivate more energy, eat a nutritious, balanced diet, or manage stress.
-Join us for a full day or part of the day.
+No matter where you are in your wellness journey, you’ll find sessions and resources that meet your needs.
+You can dive into racial healing, learn how to be more mindful and resilient, cultivate more energy, eat a nutritious, balanced diet, or manage stress.

 This conference is hosted by Learning and Talent Development in the Office of Human Resources, working in partnership with the Department of Family Medicine and Community Health.

 Beth Potter, MD, and Robin Carre, PhD, Memorial Fund Established

 A physician at the Access Community Health Center’s Wingra Family Medical Center, Dr. Potter also served as the Medical Director of Employee Health Services for UW Health from 2016-2020.
 She dedicated her career to the health of families and under-served communities, as well as the education of medical students and residents.
 In addition, she championed initiatives aimed at fostering the wellness of her health care colleagues.
 Dr. Potter was the catalyst for the UW Department of Family Medicine and Community Health’s sponsorship and active involvement in the wellness symposium.

 She also was a highly respected medical educator who taught and mentored hundreds of medical students and family medicine residents, many of whom went on to join the departmental faculty.
 Her most recent academic work focused on incorporating wellness and resiliency into education, leadership training and in the workplace.
 Potter is remembered by students and residents as a kind mentor who worked to instill the missions of education, research, patient care, and service to society.
 She led by example, showing with brilliance how to put these ideals into action.

 Robin Carre, PhD had decades of experience as an educator and coach.
 He was an Adjunct Professor of History at Viterbo University and was the Coaching Director at Regent Soccer Club.
 He was an independent educational consultant who guided numerous high school students and their families through the college application process.